sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Got the server to do the right thing for the 1st time, by skipping a check (that I don't yet grok!) in ``ssl_servername_cb``.
+Plenty more to be done though before I could claim it works.

 - Re-did how I handle ciphersuites in my data structures to use the 2byte ciphersuite IDs off the wire and just map those to ``SSL_CIPHER`` or ``EVP_xx`` later.
 Makes memory management easier:-) Seems to show that